 Each track is written referenced to servo patterns written between the BOT holes and Load Point on the BOT end of the tape, and between EOT and EW on the EOT end of the Tape.
 The servo pattern is written across the entire width of the tape.
-The centermost track is called the Directory Track and has larger guard bands on both sides of it to allow it to be written without interfering with its adjacent tracks.
+The Directory Track has larger guard bands on both sides to allow it to be written without interfering with its adjacent tracks.